A Model Theoretic Perspective on Matrix Rings: Undecidability of dimension-free matrices

 \section{Undecidability of dimension-free matrices}

 \labelx{SectionUndecidable} \labelx{SectionDimFree} We now turn to model theoretic properties of dimension-free matrices.
-We present six natural algebraic structures capturing the set of all matrices of all sizes over a given field and prove that all of them are undecidable.
-This is based on undecidability of finite groups, which is reviewed first (suitably for our purpose).
-As a general reference for elementary properties of classes of finite groups in relation to decidability questions, we refer to \cite[Section 6.3]{BunMik2004}. \ifoldversion\OldStart Free analysis is an emerging area of operator theory that provides an analytic framework for dealing with quantities with the highest degree of noncommutativity, such as large random matrices \cite{AglMcC2016,BaGrMa2005,HeKlMc2011,KaVVin2014,Popesc2010,Voiculescu2010}.
-Many concepts of classical mathematical analysis have free counterparts.
-For instance, there is a notion of continuity of free functions, and often theorems have cleaner statements in the free setting than their classical analogs.
-The functions in free analysis are ``dimension-free'' in the sense that we evaluate them at tuples of (complex or real) matrices of {\em any} size.
-Many of the questions tackled in the area are motivated by very practical problems of linear systems engineering, leading to a vigorous pursuit of algorithmic aspects \cite{HelSta1999,HelSta1995,CaHeSk2006} and implementations \cite{BuKlPo2016}.
-In this section we prove that the holy grail of this pursuit is likely to remain unattained by establishing undecidability properties of dimension-free matrices.
-We present six natural algebraic structures capturing the set of all matrix of all sizes and prove that all of them are undecidable.
-This is based on undecidability of finite groups, which we review first. \OldEnd\else\fi
+In Section \ref{sectionAppStructures} we present six natural algebraic structures capturing the set of all matrices of all sizes over a given field and prove that all of them are undecidable.
+This is based on undecidability of finite groups, which is reviewed in Section \ref{sectionAppGroups}, suitable for our purpose.
+As a general reference for elementary properties of classes of finite groups in relation to decidability questions, we refer to \cite[Section 6.3]{BunMik2004}.